 Most importantly Dr. Lindlahr wrote The Philosophy of Natural Therapeutics, which describes how nature heals and how disease actually worsens when symptoms are suppressed.
 Dr. Lindlahr showed that symptoms are actually the body’s attempt to heal itself of accumulated waste products, and that the more strongly they are suppressed, the weaker the body’s capacity to heal itself.
 The healing modalities we teach and the lifestyle we encourage are designed to promote health by suppporting our natural healing processes, rather than by fighting the symptoms of diesease.
 His course on his Philosophy of Natural Therapeutics is the cornerstone of the New Mexico School of Natural Therapeutics’ curriculum.

-Don Cornwell illustrates how philosophy becomes integrated with practice as he describes what makes the New Mexico School of Natural Therapeutics unique—
+Listen in: Don Cornwell illustrates how philosophy becomes integrated with practice as he describes what makes the New Mexico School of Natural Therapeutics unique—

-Don Cornwell answers the question, “What is energy?”
+Listen in: Don Cornwell answers the question, “What is energy?”